 Reaping the benefits of energy-saving appliances involves more than just buying the right products.
 Here are some energy-saving tips for using household appliances effectively:

-- Unplug Appliances: Even when not in use, appliances consume standby power.
-Unplug or use power strips to eliminate this energy drain.
+- Unplug Unused Devices: Even when not in use, appliances consume standby power.
+Unplug or use smart power strips to eliminate this energy drain.

 - Use Eco Modes: Many modern appliances come with eco-friendly modes designed to minimize energy use.